ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Trouble Shooting:

+Loosing tracking is a problem you will experience when the room is not tracked compleatly and you moved your head very fast.
+Try to make slow movemnts and hold your head still for the first few seconds until ARCore has detected the surrounding.

 If the positional tracking does not work, please make sure you installed the right ARCore App 1.2 at the moment.

 Sometimes the ARCore App seems to crash in the background stoping the positional tracking from working simply force stop ARCore or restart the phone to fix this issue.

+If you experience very low frames and bad jittering please restart the phone and try agein sometimes the phone does things in the background that hurt performance.
+The app should run smoothly at 60fps.

 I test everything on the S7 if you did everything rigt and it is still not working please open a new issue and let me know.

 # Support this Project: